sjaehn/BOops/README.md

 * NixOS (thanks to Bart Brouns)
 * [OpenSUSE](https://build.opensuse.org/package/show/home:geekositalia:daw/BOops)

+b) Copy the binaries of the latest version (once provided) to your lv2 directory (depending on your system settings, ~/.lv2/, /usr/lib/lv2/, /usr/local/lib/lv2/, or ...).

-b) Build your own binaries in the following three steps.
+c) Build your own binaries in the following three steps.

 Step 1: [Download the latest published version](https://github.com/sjaehn/BOops/releases) of B.Oops.
 Or clone or [download the master](https://github.com/sjaehn/BOops/archive/master.zip) of this repository.